Sangdol/free-and-slow-google-translate-api/README.md

 * text(or text[] when you request multiple texts) - text to translate.
 Up to 256 texts
 * callback - callback function name for [JSONP](http://en.wikipedia.org/wiki/JSONP)

+## What is this for?

+I wanted to use Google Translate API for my toy project, but it wasn't free.
+I didn't wanted to pay for my toy project, so I made this.
+You may can use this for your side projects or something.

 ## How does it work?

 It uses Google Spreadsheet API to translate.